skadauke/intro-to-r-for-clinicians-chop/server_setup/README.md

 ## Part 1:  Obtain a VM on Amazon Web Services Elastic Compute Cloud (AWS EC2)

+In this step we presume you are a CHOP user with account privileges on AWS.
+To log in to your CHOP AWS account, first go to https://myapplications.microsoft.com/ and then choose "AWS" (may be in a separate tab labeled "Apps").
+Then go into the management console and begin work!

 Amazon's EC2 service allows you to create VMs, and that's what we'll use here.
 At the time of writing, the EC2 instance (EC2 instance = VM) creation has several discrete steps listed at the top of the web pages AWS presents when instances are created:

 1. Choose AMI